 The musical theme for the Ark of the Covenant is heard several times throughout the film.
 Each time, it either trails off, segues into a different theme, or modulates into a different key.
 Only at the climax of the film is the entire theme heard and resolved in its original key.

 Steven Spielberg originally envisioned Giancarlo Giannini for the role of Dr. Rene Belloq and then considered French actor/singer Jacques Dutronc who turned out to not speak a word of English.
 Spielberg then chose Paul Freeman because he thought Freeman had "striking eyes", having seen him act in Death of a Princess (1980).
-Also at one point, Spielberg was concerned if Freeman could act with a French accent.
+Also, at one point, Spielberg became concerned as to whether Freeman could act with a French accent.
 Spielberg then contacted Freeman (who was on vacation at the time) and asked if he could come back to London to meet with him and act out some lines in a French accent for him.

 Instead of the standard Paramount logo used between 1975-87, the opening logo was a version of the studio logo used in the 1940s or 1950s which read: "A Paramount Picture".
 The only difference is that it also read "A Gulf+Western Company".
 This logo was also used in the sequels instead of then-current logos to parallel the series' set time period.